 What is an Arm’s Length Transaction?

-An arm’s length transaction, also known as the arm’s length principle (ALP), is a phrase that indicates a transaction between two independent parties in which both parties are acting in their own self-interest.
-In other words, in an arm’s length transaction, both buyer and seller are independent, possess equal bargaining power, are not under pressure or duress from the opposing party, and are acting in their own self-interest to attain the most beneficial deal.
+An arm’s length transaction, also known as the arm’s length principle (ALP), indicates a transaction between two independent parties in which both parties are acting in their own self-interest.
+Both buyer and seller are independent, possess equal bargaining power, are not under pressure or duress from the opposing party, and are acting in their own self-interest to attain the most beneficial deal.

 Fair Market Value in an Arm’s Length Transaction

 Due to both parties acting independently and in their self-interest, an arm’s length transaction is a transaction that closely matches the fair market value of the consideration.

 For example, consider a buyer and seller who are acting independently and do not know each other.
 In such a scenario, each party wants a price that maximizes their welfare.
 The buyer would issue a bid as low as possible while the seller would issue an offer as high as possible.

 Each party would then use information available to them to bargain and eventually reach an agreement.
 Therefore, the price that the buyer and seller are willing to transact on would closely match the fair market value of the consideration.

 Colin is looking to sell his house as he is moving to another country.
 His older brother, John, is coincidentally looking for a house to purchase.
 Before accepting offers, Colin gets an appraisal for the house and determines that the fair market value of the house is $1,000,000.
 Colin receives an offer from a stranger for $950,000 and from John, who is short on cash, for only $600,000.